 Please look at the individual sub-project pages to see the latest research outputs.

 The GRTA project brings together 15 international partner organisations from 10 different countries.

 The project draws on interdisciplinary expertise from across UEA.

-Innovation experts from the Schools of Education and Lifelong Learning, International Development, Pharmacy and Chemistry led the four sub-projects.
+Innovation experts from the Schools of Education and Lifelong Learning, Global Development*, Pharmacy and Chemistry led the four sub-projects.
 Experts on communication from UEA co-produced outputs with partners and stakeholders: Christine Cornea from Art, Media and American Studies; Jean McNeil from Literature, Drama and Creative Writing; and Asher Minns from the Tyndall Centre for Climate Change Research.

 The GRTA was funded by the UK government’s Global Challenges Research Fund (GCRF) Innovation and Commercialisation Programme, developed to fast-track promising research findings into real-world solutions.
 These include practical tools and commercial opportunities for products and services that can be used by local communities to help make their lives and environments healthier, safer and more sustainable.
 In total, UK Research and Innovation (UKRI) has awarded £14.8 million to 18 international partnerships between UK Higher Education Institutions and organisations from across low and middle income countries.

 *As part of their 50th anniversary celebration in 2023, the School of International Development has changed its name to the School of Global Development.